From an older picture (2015 I believe) but very relevant to me due to the recent articles I have been posting in the tutorials.

 Things we looking better, but if you look at that last picture it is too central and clearly lacks dynamism.
 What I had to do next is interact with her to somehow make the decisive moment happen.
 If you read my latest article about directing your subject you will understand.
 So I started with my usual small talks, and at some point (sorry I don’t remember what I said that was a few years ago!)
 I made her laugh.

 Instantly more interesting, and you can feel there is more emotion in the picture.
-By the way, remember that my initial subject were her gloves, so I kept my focus on them.
-But still, my composition was keeping my eyes into the center of the images, and I needed something to pull them away from it, to the edge of the frame.
+By the way, remember that my initial subject was her gloves, so I kept my focus on them.
+But still, my composition was keeping my eyes into the centre of the images, and I needed something to pull them away from it, to the edge of the frame.

 Of course, as the light was coming from my left side, I knew that if she looked that way her face would brighten.
 So I looked at the peanut fields on my left which had not been harvested yet and asked her when would they harvest them.
 Of course, as she talked about these particular fields, she looked at them.
 Et voila!